Team Humility Is Often Overlooked

 Why does this happen?
 I contend this failure is due to a lack of team humility.
 Let me explain.
-All too often, humility is overlooked as a cornerstone value in organizations.
+All too often, humility is overlooked as a cornerstone value in organisations.
 We (falsely) assume that humility leads to low-producing, under-motivated wimps.
 That description couldn’t be further from the truth.

 What Is Humility?